wombleton/gitlaw-nz/acts/C/Criminal Disclosure Act 2008.md

 *   (1) At the commencement of criminal proceedings, or as soon as practicable after that time, and in any event not later than the applicable date, the prosecutor must disclose the following information to the defendant:

+    *   (aa) a copy of the charging document; and

     *   (a) a summary that is sufficient to fairly inform the defendant of the facts on which it is alleged that an offence has been committed and the facts alleged against the defendant; and

-    *   (b) a summary of the defendant's right to apply for further information under subsection (2) before entering a plea; and
+    *   (b) a summary of the defendant's right to apply for further information under subsection (2); and

     *   (c) the maximum penalty, and the minimum penalty (if one is provided for), for the offence; and

     *   (d) a list of the defendant's previous convictions that are known to the prosecutor; and

-    *   (e) a list of any previous offences proved to have been committed by the defendant and of a kind to which [section 284(1)(g)][65] of the Children, Young Persons, and Their Families Act 1989 applies, that are known to the prosecutor.
+    *   (e) a list of any previous offences proved to have been committed by the defendant and of a kind to which [section 284(1)(g)][71] of the Children, Young Persons, and Their Families Act 1989 applies, that are known to the prosecutor.

     (2) At any time after criminal proceedings are commenced or, in the case of a child or young person who appears in a Youth Court in relation to the commission or possible commission of an offence, at any time after that person's first appearance in the Youth Court, the prosecutor must, if requested by the defendant in writing, as soon as is reasonably practicable disclose the following information to the defendant: